 ONLY THE FEDERAL SOURCE IS OFFICIAL AND CURRENT TO THE PRESENT DAY.

-Westlaw, LexisNexis, Bloomberg Law, Fastcase, everything commercial, gets the updated regulations from official, federal sources.
+Westlaw, LexisNexis, Bloomberg Law, Fastcase, and every other non-government source, get the updated regulations from official, federal sources.
 Usually, there is at least a two-day delay in the uploading.
 Even the e-cfr, which is produced by the Government Publishing Office (GPO), is a day or more behind the Federal Register updates.

 This list of the 50 TItles of the CFR links to the Cornell Law School Legal Information Institute (LII).
 The open-access site is a not-for-profit venture dedicated to delivering the law to the public at no cost. https://www.law.cornell.edu/